 Not only is the Cody Nite Rodeo the only nightly rodeo, it’s also the longest running night rodeo in the world, getting its start in 1938 and now celebrating its 80th year of action and fun.
 While the event is a regular night out for locals, it’s a must-see for travelers who want to experience rodeo culture first-hand.
 There are even opportunities for kids to join in the calf scramble, and this summer, expect a few celebratory twists to this historic nightly event.
 Once you’re here, don’t plan to leave Cody right away.
 This “Wildest Way into Yellowstone” was founded in 1896 by Colonel William F. “Buffalo Bill” Cody himself, and is just 50 miles from the east entrance to Yellowstone National Park.
 In town, attractions include gun fight re-enactments and the world-class Buffalo Bill Center of the West.
 Just outside town, adventure abounds, with opportunities from rock climbing and kayaking to fly-fishing and seeing this beautiful landscape via horseback.
 The Irma Hotel is a must-stay if you’re seeking historic accommodations and the Beartooth Loop scenic byway is a must-drive to take in the panoramic overlooks and wildlife sightings that make this region of Wyoming so special.

-Relive the Gold Rush (South Pass City & Atlantic City, WY)
+Relive the Gold Rush (South Pass City and Atlantic City, WY)

 There’s no better way to learn about the great Gold Rush than to visit the pioneer towns that became some of the biggest hubs for early settlers trying to make their fortunes on the western frontier.
 2018 marks the 150th anniversary of the first-ever mineral claim in Wyoming, as well as the 150th anniversary of South Pass City and Atlantic City, both major mining towns.
 With summer events and weekend festivities taking place to celebrate, including Gold Rush Days in July, this year is the perfect reason to visit these historic communities.
 As one of the largest historic sites in the state, South Pass City has more than 30 period room exhibits, a visitors’ center and 24 historic structures.
 Summer weekends bring the town to life with living history demonstrations, and its July 4th celebration is one of the oldest and biggest in the state.
 With Atlantic City just 4.5 miles east of South Pass City, both can be explored as a day trip from nearby destinations such as Dubois and Casper, where you’ll find plenty of lodging and dining options.